Automatic Push Recording

 gittuf::https://github.com/user/repository.git

-Enabling Automatic Metadata Management
+Enabling Automatic Push Recording

 If you haven’t cloned the repository you need to work on yet, simply add the gittuf:: prefix to the URL where your Git repository is located.
 For example,